leticiagcapovilla/mywikitest/home/Groups/CON/csc_single_board_comps.md

 `# dpkg-reconfigure tzdata`

 Disabling BeagleBone Black HDMI interface is mandatory.
-Some AM335x HDMI pins may be configured for other funcionalities, but this can only be done after disabling the video. [[CON:PRUserial485|PRUserial485]] serial interface PRU software, for instance, uses the same pins as the HDMI interface for communication.
-So, if HDMI video is not disabled, [[CON:PRUserial485|PRUserial485]] will not work.
+Some AM335x HDMI pins may be configured for other funcionalities, but this can only be done after disabling the video.
+[PRUserial485](/home/Groups/CON/pruserial485) serial interface PRU software, for instance, uses the same pins as the HDMI interface for communication.
+So, if HDMI video is not disabled, [PRUserial485](/home/Groups/CON/pruserial485) will not work.
 Moreover, we will never plug a video monitor to a BeagleBone Black.
 Skip this step if you are configuring a Beaglebone Green, once it does not have HDMI interface.
 To disable HDMI video, execute:

- # nano /boot/uEnv.txt
+`# nano /boot/uEnv.txt`

 Then uncomment the following line at the file and reboot the board:

- #cape_disable=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN
+`# cape_disable=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN`

- # reboot
+`# reboot`

 After performing previous steps, it's time to install some software intended to support applications.
-All software installed from now on is used by one or more [[Machine:Control_System|Sirius control system]] server-side software, so installing all packages listed below results in a BeagleBone Black/Green ready for use in any network node.
+All software installed from now on is used by one or more [Sirius control system](/home/Machine/control_system) server-side software, so installing all packages listed below results in a BeagleBone Black/Green ready for use in any network node.

 <br />